CHIP NXP Zephyr All-clusters Application#

 NXP Zephyr examples are not using factory data support by default.
 Please refer the the section below to build with factory data.

-You may refer to src/platform/nxp/zephyr/boards/<board>/<board>.overlay file to obtain the memory region used by this partition.
+You may refer to <board>.overlay file in each examples boards folder to obtain the memory region used by this partition.

-For example, the factory data partition on rd_rw612_bga is reserved in the last sector of the flexspi flash of RD BGA board, at 0x1BFFF000.
+For example, the factory data partition on frdm_rw612 is reserved in the last sector of the flexspi flash, at 0x1BFFF000.

 status = "okay";